 Liv Langma Advanced Pro Disc 1

-The Langma Advanced Pro Disc 1 features a Shimano Ultegra hydraulic groupset, Giant PowerPro power meter, Giant SLR 2 36 Disc WheelSystem and Liv Alacra SL CS saddle.
+The Langma Advanced Pro Disc 1 features a Shimano Ultegra hydraulic groupset, Giant PowerPro power meter, Giant SLR 2 36 Disc WheelSystem and Liv Alacra SL saddle.

 Price: £3,999 / $TBC / AU$5,499